25 Years Erasing the Structural Monopolies of Corporate Defense Communication.

 No pitch-and-ditch: I answer the phone because I run the agency — the person who sells you is the person doing the work.
 And I scale up and scale down with the matter, so you're never paying for bench you don't need.

 You bring the law to the fight.
 They bring a war machine.
 Lawyers believe the case is won in the courtroom.
 Corporate defense firms know the case is won in the public square before the complaint is even filed.
-Every day you litigate without active narrative intelligence, you are fighting with one hand tied behind your back.
+Every day you litigate without an active communications strategy, you are exposed in a fight you don’t know is happening.

 I lead, execute, and personally start every single engagement from day one.
 You always have my direct line.
-However, when the sheer volume of an multi-district litigation (MDL) or massive coordinated proceeding demands scale, we scale quickly.
+However, when the volume of a multidistrict litigation (MDL) or massive coordinated proceeding demands scale, we scale quickly.

-I maintain a vetted bench of counter-intelligence and media operators matched precisely to the matter, whether it demands specific expertise in aviation, toxic torts, environmental contamination, or mass product liability.
-We scale immediately to meet any corporate defense burn rate.
-Every single operator brought onto your matter is a veteran in high-stakes communications; absolutely no one with less than ten years of experience will touch your account.
+I maintain a vetted bench of communications and media operators matched precisely to the matter, whether it demands specific expertise in aviation, toxic torts, environmental contamination, or mass product liability.
+Every operator brought onto your matter is a veteran in high-stakes communications; no one with less than ten years of experience will touch your account.